VladyslavHornitskyi/Portfolio/planning/development-strategy.md

       portfolio.

   - There is the information about skills of the owner of the portfolio.
-  - These feature will be developed on the branch `intro`
+  - These feature will be developed on the branch `skills`

 #### HTML